 What to do?

 Medication is one of the most important ways of overcoming anxiety and depression.
 Antidepressants can have an effect on sex drive.
-Talk to your doctor about this concern when you start medication and discuss options like lowering your dose or taking another medicine that does not affect sex drive or even consider herbal remedies.
+A study showed that people who take antidepressants experience delay or blocked orgasms.
+Talk to your doctor about this concern when you start taking antidepressant medication and discuss options like lowering your dose or taking another medicine that does not affect sex drive or even considers herbal remedies.

 Science shows that sex is good for depression but if depression itself lowers your sex drive then what do you do.
 The key is communication!